Call to get started 1-800-560-3450

 • Minimum withdrawal requirement when you open the account

 In addition to the initial costs, you may also incur continuing expenses throughout the loan term.
-Some lenders require participation or annual membership fees, which are payable whether or not you use the account.
-On top of that, you may also need to pay a transaction fee each time you borrow money.
+Some lenders require participation or annual membership fees, which are payable even if you don’t use the account.
+You may also need to pay a transaction fee each time you borrow money.

 What Happens if You Miss a Payment?

 Instead, they will likely freeze or reduce your credit line first.
-During the application process, make sure to ask the lender about late payment penalties, and under what conditions it will consider you in default and request immediate full payment.
+During the application process, make sure to ask the lender about late-payment penalties, and under what conditions they will consider you in default and request immediate full payment.

 The more equity you have in your home, the more likely a lender would be to initiate foreclosure.
 That is because the lender has a greater chance of recovering some of the money after you pay off your mortgage and any other debts.